 The cost of Chapter 11 bankruptcy varies based on the circumstances.
 For a thorough evaluation of your unique situation, call (865) 450-5455 or fill out our contact form to speak with an experienced business bankruptcy attorney and schedule your free initial consultation.

 The length of time for a Chapter 11 bankruptcy depends upon the terms of the repayment plan.
-Call (865) 450-5455 to learn more about how this applies to your particular situation.
+To learn more, call (865) 450-5455 to learn more about how this applies to your situation.

 Chapter 11 Bankruptcy Trustee

 Under Chapter 11, the trustee who is generally the debtor-in-possession operates the business throughout the restructuring process.

 If you are considering filing for Chapter 11 bankruptcy, contact the skilled lawyers at Moore & Brooks Attorneys at Law today at (865) 450-5455.